 Here in the west, most of us enjoy our bananas raw, or as part of a rich dessert.
-Banana splits, bananas foster, banana bread, banana topped pancakes, peanut butter and banana sandwiches, and fruit smoothies, which rely on bananas as a thickening agent, are just a few of this versatile fruit’s many tempting incarnations.
+Banana splits, bananas foster (recipe below) banana bread (recipe below), banana-topped pancakes, peanut butter & banana sandwiches, and fruit smoothies, which rely on bananas as a thickening agent, are just a few of this versatile fruit’s many tempting incarnations.

 With less water content than most other fruits, bananas are as filling as they are tasty, not to mention extremely rich in nutrients.

 Bananas’ Health Benefits